Davincible/gotiktoklive/README.md

 To get more information about the gift, such as the price in coins, find the gift by ID in the `live.GiftInfo.Gifts`.

+Gift events with `GiftEvent.Type == 1` are streakable, meaning multiple gifts can be sent in sequence, such as roses.
+For these sequences, multiple events are broadcast.
+Upon every subsequent gift in the streak, the `GiftEvent.RepeatCount` will increase by one.
+To prevent the duplicate processing of streakable gifts, you should only process `if event.Type == 1 && event.RepeatEnd`, as this will be the final message of the streak, and includes the total number of gifts sent in the streak.

 ```go
 type GiftEvent struct {
 	ID          int